A Gathering Of Voices: LGBTQ+ Activists Talk About Pandemics Past & Present

-More than half the population of the United States has received at least one dose of a COVID-19 vaccine.
+Over half of the population of the United States and almost half of the UK population has received at least one dose of a COVID-19 vaccine.
 Case counts and virus-related deaths are dropping by the day.
 And as we look toward the end of the pandemic, I’ve started to have a recurring fantasy.
 In my dream, it’s 2023, and the first multi-million dollar COVID-19 film is making its debut.

-In movie theater auditoriums around the nation, audience members tiptoe between aisles, gingerly balancing popcorn bags, candy boxes, and soda cups as they settle into their seats.
+In cinemas around the nation, audience members tiptoe between aisles, gingerly balancing popcorn bags, sweets, and drinks as they settle into their seats.
 The energy is one of buzzy anticipation.
 The film has been touted as an epic of herculean proportions.
-It’s only loosely biographical, but the pre-screen reviews have breathlessly detailed how the writers and directors coordinated and consulted with several public health, governmental, and non-profit organizations to detail the sheer magnitude of the pandemic, and the ineptitude that was to blame for the needless loss of hundreds of thousands of lives domestically and millions worldwide.
+It’s only loosely biographical, but the pre-screen reviews have breathlessly detailed how the writers and directors coordinated and consulted with several public health, governmental, and non-profit organisations to detail the sheer magnitude of the pandemic, and the ineptitude that was to blame for the needless loss of hundreds of thousands of lives domestically and millions worldwide.
 The film sources from post-pandemic indictments and investigations, and the trailers have claimed that it will provide viewers a“never-before-seen” look into the horrors of the COVID-19 pandemic.

 Advertisement